Where the Wild Things Are (film): Plot

 Max is an emotional eight-year-old boy with an active imagination and divorced parents.
-His older sister, Claire, does nothing when her friends crush Max's snow fort with him inside during a snowball fight.
-Out of frustration, Max messes up her bedroom and destroys a frame he made for her.
-Later, his mother invites her boyfriend Adrian to dinner.
-Max becomes furious with her for not spending time with him that evening as they had agreed.
-Wearing his wolf suit, he begins to wreak havoc in the house.
-As Max's mother chases him, he lashes out by biting her on the shoulder.
-She yells at him that he is out of control and he runs away from home, scared by what happened.
+After his older sister Claire refuses to intervene when her friends crush his snow fort with him inside during a snowball fight, Max furiously trashes her bedroom and destroys a frame that he made for her.
+Later, his mother Connie invites her boyfriend, Adrian, to dinner.
+Furious that she is not spending time with him, Max puts on a wolf costume and lashes out by biting her shoulder, before running away from home.
 At the edge of a river, Max finds a small boat that he boards.

-Eventually, Max reaches an island that is home to a group of seven large monsters called the Wild Things - namely, Carol, Ira, Judith, Alexander, Douglas, KW, and the Bull.
-Carol is in the middle of a destructive tantrum caused by KW's departure.
-Max tries joining in on the mayhem but finds himself facing the suspicious anger of the Wild Things.
-When they contemplate eating him, Max convinces them that he is a king with magical powers capable of bringing harmony to the group.
-They crown him as their new king.
-Shortly after, KW returns, and Max declares a "wild rumpus" in which the Wild Things smash trees and tackle each other, before going to sleep in a pile with Max at the centre.
+Eventually, Max reaches an island inhabited by seven large monsters called Wild Things: Carol, Ira, Judith, Alexander, Douglas, KW, and the Bull.
+Carol is destroying the huts due to KW's departure, and Max attempts to join in, only to find himself facing the suspicious anger of the Wild Things.
+When they attempt to eat him, Max convinces them that he is a king with magical powers capable of bringing harmony to the group.
+Impressed, the Wild Things crown him as their new king, and after KW returns, Max declares a "wild rumpus" in which he and the Wild Things wreak havoc in the forest, before going to sleep in a pile.